Coarse Ricci curvature of weighted Riemannian manifolds: Application to random geometric graphs

-where we used that the second addend on the second line is uniformly bounded by $3\delta_n$.
-It remains to show that the terms on the right in (\ref{eq:101}) decay faster than $c''_n \delta_n^3$ as $n \rightarrow \infty$ for some sequence $(c''_n)_{n\in \mathbb{N}}$ with $\lim_n c''_n = 0$, which requires an extension of the original argument of \cite{hoorn-arxiv} to non-uniform measures.
-In particular, we formulate a generalization of Propositions 5.6-5.9 of the mentioned work.
+It remains to show that the terms on the right in (\ref{eq:101}) decay faster than $c''_n \delta_n^3$ as $n \rightarrow \infty$ for some sequence $(c''_n)_{n\in \mathbb{N}}$ with $\lim_n c''_n = 0$, which requires an extension of the original argument of \cite{hoorn-2023} to non-uniform measures.
+In particular, we show a generalization of Proposition 7 of the mentioned work, which is restated below in \cref{poisson-empirical-approximation}, and our generalization is \cref{nonuniform-wasserstein-matching}.

 Our method consists in deforming uniform measures into non-uniform measures with small deviations from uniformity, and then showing the corresponding perturbance of distance is small enough, so that the change in the Wasserstein distance is also small.
 The deformation maps we shall employ come from the next lemma.